ceph/ceph/doc/cephfs/fs-volumes.rst

 The command succeeds even if the subvolume already exists.

-When creating a subvolume you can specify its subvolume group, data pool layout, uid, gid, file mode in octal numerals, and size in bytes.
+When creating a subvolume, you can specify its subvolume group, data pool layout, uid, gid, file mode in octal numerals, and size in bytes.
 The size of the subvolume is specified by setting a quota on it (see :doc:`/cephfs/quota`).
-The subvolume can be created in a separate RADOS namespace by specifying --namespace-isolated option.
-By default a subvolume is created within the default subvolume group, and with an octal file mode '755', uid of its subvolume group, gid of its subvolume group, data pool layout of its parent directory and no size limit.
+The subvolume can be created in a separate RADOS namespace by specifying the ``--namespace-isolated`` option.
+By default, a subvolume is created within the default subvolume group with an octal file mode of ``755``, a uid of its subvolume group, a gid of its subvolume group, a data pool layout of its parent directory, and no size limit.

-Remove a subvolume using:
+Use a command of the following form to remove a subvolume:

 .. prompt:: bash #

    ceph fs subvolume rm <vol_name> <subvol_name> [--group_name <subvol_group_name>] [--force] [--retain-snapshots]

-The command removes the subvolume and its contents.
-It does this in two steps.
+This command removes the subvolume and its contents.
+This is done in two steps.
-First, it moves the subvolume to a trash folder, and then asynchronously purges its contents.
+First, the subvolume is moved to a trash folder.
+Second, the contents of that trash folder are purged asynchronously.

-The removal of a subvolume fails if it has snapshots, or is non-existent.
-'--force' flag allows the non-existent subvolume remove command to succeed.
+Subvolume removal fails if the subvolume has snapshots or is non-existent.
+The ``--force`` flag allows the "non-existent subvolume remove" command to succeed.

-A subvolume can be removed retaining existing snapshots of the subvolume using the '--retain-snapshots' option.
-If snapshots are retained, the subvolume is considered empty for all operations not involving the retained snapshots.
+To remove a subvolume while retaining snapshots of the subvolume, use the ``--retain-snapshots`` flag.
+If snapshots associated with a given subvolume are retained, then the subvolume is considered empty for all operations that do not involve the retained snapshots.

-.. note:: Snapshot retained subvolumes can be recreated using 'ceph fs subvolume create'
+.. note:: Snapshot-retained subvolumes can be recreated using ``ceph fs subvolume create``.

-.. note:: Retained snapshots can be used as a clone source to recreate the subvolume, or clone to a newer subvolume.
+.. note:: Retained snapshots can be used as clone sources for recreating the subvolume or for cloning to a newer subvolume.

-Resize a subvolume using:
+Use a command of the following form to resize a subvolume:

 .. prompt:: bash #

    ceph fs subvolume resize <vol_name> <subvol_name> <new_size> [--group_name <subvol_group_name>] [--no_shrink]

-The command resizes the subvolume quota using the size specified by ``new_size``.
-The ``--no_shrink`` flag prevents the subvolume from shrinking below the current used size of the subvolume.
+This command resizes the subvolume quota, using the size specified by ``new_size``.
+The ``--no_shrink`` flag prevents the subvolume from shrinking below the current "used size" of the subvolume.

-The subvolume can be resized to an unlimited (but sparse) logical size by passing ``inf`` or ``infinite`` as ``new_size``.
+The subvolume can be resized to an unlimited (but sparse) logical size by passing ``inf`` or ``infinite`` as ``<new_size>``.

-Authorize cephx auth IDs, the read/read-write access to fs subvolumes:
+Use a command of the following form to authorize CephX auth IDs.
+This provides the read/read-write access to file system subvolumes:

 .. prompt:: bash #

    ceph fs subvolume authorize <vol_name> <sub_name> <auth_id> [--group_name=<group_name>] [--access_level=<access_level>]

-The ``access_level`` takes ``r`` or ``rw`` as value.
+The ``<access_level>`` option takes either ``r`` or ``rw`` as a value.

-Deauthorize cephx auth IDs, the read/read-write access to fs subvolumes:
+Use a command of the following form to deauthorize CephX auth IDs.
+This removes the read/read-write access to file system subvolumes:

 .. prompt:: bash #

    ceph fs subvolume deauthorize <vol_name> <sub_name> <auth_id> [--group_name=<group_name>]

-List cephx auth IDs authorized to access fs subvolume:
+Use a command of the following form to list CephX auth IDs authorized to access the file system subvolume:

 .. prompt:: bash #

    ceph fs subvolume authorized_list <vol_name> <sub_name> [--group_name=<group_name>]

-Evict fs clients based on auth ID and subvolume mounted:
+Use a command of the following form to evict file system clients based on the auth ID and the subvolume mounted:

 .. prompt:: bash #

    ceph fs subvolume evict <vol_name> <sub_name> <auth_id> [--group_name=<group_name>]

-Fetch the absolute path of a subvolume using:
+Use a command of the following form to fetch the absolute path of a subvolume:

 .. prompt:: bash #

    ceph fs subvolume getpath <vol_name> <subvol_name> [--group_name <subvol_group_name>]

-Fetch the information of a subvolume using:
+Use a command of the following form to fetch a subvolume's information:

 .. prompt:: bash #

    ceph fs subvolume info <vol_name> <subvol_name> [--group_name <subvol_group_name>]

-The output format is JSON and contains fields as follows.
+The output format is JSON and contains the following fields.

-* ``atime``: access time of the subvolume path in the format "YYYY-MM-DD HH:MM:SS"
+* ``atime``: access time of the subvolume path in the format ``YYYY-MM-DD HH:MM:SS``
-* ``mtime``: modification time of the subvolume path in the format "YYYY-MM-DD HH:MM:SS"
+* ``mtime``: modification time of the subvolume path in the format ``YYYY-MM-DD HH:MM:SS``
-* ``ctime``: change time of the subvolume path in the format "YYYY-MM-DD HH:MM:SS"
+* ``ctime``: change time of the subvolume path in the format ``YYYY-MM-DD HH:MM:SS``
 * ``uid``: uid of the subvolume path
 * ``gid``: gid of the subvolume path
 * ``mode``: mode of the subvolume path
 * ``mon_addrs``: list of monitor addresses
-* ``bytes_pcent``: quota used in percentage if quota is set, else displays ``undefined``
+* ``bytes_pcent``: quota used in percentage if quota is set; else displays ``undefined``
-* ``bytes_quota``: quota size in bytes if quota is set, else displays ``infinite``
+* ``bytes_quota``: quota size in bytes if quota is set; else displays ``infinite``
 * ``bytes_used``: current used size of the subvolume in bytes
-* ``created_at``: creation time of the subvolume in the format "YYYY-MM-DD HH:MM:SS"
+* ``created_at``: creation time of the subvolume in the format ``YYYY-MM-DD HH:MM:SS``
 * ``data_pool``: data pool to which the subvolume belongs
 * ``path``: absolute path of a subvolume
-* ``type``: subvolume type indicating whether it's clone or subvolume
+* ``type``: subvolume type, indicating whether it is ``clone`` or ``subvolume``
 * ``pool_namespace``: RADOS namespace of the subvolume
 * ``features``: features supported by the subvolume
 * ``state``: current state of the subvolume

-If a subvolume has been removed retaining its snapshots, the output contains only fields as follows.
+If a subvolume has been removed but its snapshots have been retained, the output contains only the following fields.

-* ``type``: subvolume type indicating whether it's clone or subvolume
+* ``type``: subvolume type indicating whether it is ``clone`` or ``subvolume``
 * ``features``: features supported by the subvolume
 * ``state``: current state of the subvolume

 A subvolume's ``features`` are based on the internal version of the subvolume and are a subset of the following:

-* ``snapshot-clone``: supports cloning using a subvolumes snapshot as the source
+* ``snapshot-clone``: supports cloning using a subvolume's snapshot as the source
-* ``snapshot-autoprotect``: supports automatically protecting snapshots, that are active clone sources, from deletion
+* ``snapshot-autoprotect``: supports automatically protecting snapshots from deletion if they are active clone sources
 * ``snapshot-retention``: supports removing subvolume contents, retaining any existing snapshots

 A subvolume's ``state`` is based on the current state of the subvolume and contains one of the following values.

 * ``complete``: subvolume is ready for all operations
 * ``snapshot-retained``: subvolume is removed but its snapshots are retained

-List subvolumes using:
+Use a command of the following form to list subvolumes:

 .. prompt:: bash #

    ceph fs subvolume ls <vol_name> [--group_name <subvol_group_name>]

-.. note:: subvolumes that are removed but have snapshots retained, are also listed.
+.. note:: Subvolumes that have been removed but have snapshots retained, are also listed.

-Check the presence of any subvolume using:
+Use a command of the following form to check for the presence of a given
+subvolume:

 .. prompt:: bash #